DR Congo national football team: First World Cup appearance

 The second continental title came at the 1974 African Cup of Nations in Egypt.
 The Leopards recorded a 2–1 victory against Guinea, another 2–1 victory against rivals Congo and a 4–1 victory against Mauritius.
 These results carried Zaire through to the semi-finals where they beat hosts Egypt 3–2.
 In the final, Zaire drew with Zambia 2–2.
 Therefore, the match was replayed two days later, where Zaire won the game 2–0.
 Zaire player Ndaye Mulamba was top scorer with nine goals, which remains a record for the tournament.
 After this, the team returned to Zaire on the Presidential plane, lent to them by Mobutu Sese Seko.

 Zaire were the first Sub-Saharan African team to participate in a World Cup, qualifying for the 1974 tournament in place of the 1970 participant Morocco, whom they defeated in the decisive qualifier 3–0 in Kinshasa.
 Such was the desire to foster an identity of Zaire as a global player that Mobutu paid for advertising hoardings at the World Cup to display messages such as ‘Zaire-Peace’ and ‘Go to Zaire’.
+After their qualification for the World Cup, Mobutu invited the Zaire squad to his palace in Gbadolite, where he promised them cash and other gifts if they did well.

 At the tournament itself, Zaire did not manage to score any goals and lost all of its games, but gave credible performances against Scotland and Brazil.
-However, their 9–0 loss against Yugoslavia remains one of the worst World Cup defeats.
+However, the team's morale was low because they did not receive the resources they were promised, and had problems involving their Yugoslav coach, Blagoje Vidinić.
+Their match against Yugoslavia became a 9–0 loss, and remains one of the worst World Cup defeats.
+The Zaire team was threatened by their government that they would face consequences if they were to have a loss against Brazil by more than 3–0.
 A bizarre moment came in the match versus Brazil; facing a free-kick 25 yards out, defender Mwepu Ilunga, upon hearing the referee blow his whistle, ran out of the Zaire wall and kicked the ball upfield, for which he received a yellow card.
 This was voted the 17th greatest World Cup moment in a Channel 4 poll.
 Ilunga has stated that he was quite aware of the rules and was hoping to convince the referee to send him off.
 The intended red card would have been a protest against his country's authorities, who were alleged to be depriving the players of their earnings.
 Many contemporary commentators instead held it to be an example of African football's "naïvety and indiscipline".